Hexer10/youtube_downloader_flutter/README.md

 Then locate and run the app (ie in windows it is located inside build\windows\runner\Release).

 ## Todos / Known issues
-[] Directory finder inside settings doesn't work in MacOS/Linux.
+ - [ ] Directory finder inside settings doesn't work in MacOS/Linux.
-[] Show notification when a file is being downloaded/has finished downloading.
+ - [ ] Show notification when a file is being downloaded/has finished downloading.
-[] Implement GitHub Actions and upload the binaries as articatifacts/
+ - [ ] Implement GitHub Actions and upload the binaries as articats.
+ - [ ] Implement `flutter_ffmpeg` for IOS/Android

 ## Screenshots